 The last thing you want is a sick baby on your hands who cannot breastfeed because he can’t breathe through his nose.

 #12 – Limit Contact with Kids

-Unfortunately, kids are basically a cesspool full of germs.
+Unfortunately, kids can be full of germs.
 They carry sick germs from school and are constantly getting their hands dirty.
-In fact, some hospitals don’t even permit kids to visit unless they are siblings.
+So it’s important to think ahead about kids visiting and how you want to handle it.